mrgklwong/slack-holiday-notifications/README.md

 cp .env.example .env

 ### 3. How to set up and update?
-1. Export the report from vogsy
+1. Download the excel
-2. Name it leaves.xlsx drop it into your one drive
+2. Name it leaves.xlsx drop it into your one drive (check the format)
 3. Get the Shared link to the excel (save for later)
 4. Get your slack api webhook (save for later)
 5. Create github actions secerts (ONE_DRIVE_DOWNLOAD_URL and SLACK_WEBHOOK_URL)